We’re in the midst of a global pandemic.

 As any therapist might tell you, the transition from in-person to virtual therapy comes with its share of challenges.
 Especially when you’re the clinical program director of an IOP or PHP (or both!) and you’re dealing with multiple group sessions, a full staff of therapists, and a group of clients slated to receive three to seven hours of treatment every day.

-Which means that people like Matt Metcalf, LCSW – Clinical Program Director of Partial Hospitalization and Intensive Outpatient Programs (PHP/IOP) for Evolve Treatment Centers – had their work cut out for them from the start.
-Metcalf has spent days researching best practices for telehealth and training his staff on new procedures.
+This means that people like mental health professionals had their work cut out for them from the start.
+Many therapists spent days researching best practices for telehealth and training his staff on new procedures.
 Like most PHP/IOPs, Evolve’s outpatient programs have also shifted to online platforms.

-Here, Metcalf shares some insight on the lessons learned so far.
-He also provides helpful tips for other clinicians shifting from in-person to virtual treatment.
+Here is some insight into the lessons learned so far and helpful tips for other clinicians shifting from in-person to virtual treatment.

 Lesson 1: No More Home Field Advantage

-First and foremost, Metcalf says, there’s one fundamental difference that therapists need to understand about teletherapy: you don’t have the home advantage.
+First and foremost, there’s one fundamental difference that therapists need to understand about teletherapy: you don’t have the home advantage.

 Now, the shoe is on the other foot.

-“As therapists, we’re now going to our client’s homes and playing by their rules,” Metcalf says.
+Now therapists are going to our client’s homes and playing by their rules.
 You’re talking to them while they’re at home in their bedroom or living room.
 Clinicians have to work harder to recreate that same therapeutic environment they had when they controlled the space.

 And if your clients are teenagers or millennials, they may have double the advantage.
 The virtual world is largely their world.
 Older clinicians might experience a slight learning curve navigating the technology that, for their teenage patients, comes naturally.